go home

 Decision 03 / Flexible Inputs

-A real form engine cannot assume every step is a text field or a choice list.
-The next decision was to let the shell stay consistent while the input surface changes based on the job.
+A real form engine cannot assume every step is a text field.
+I kept the shell steady and let the input surface change.

 Example 03